mmarkin/GPS-NTP-Timeserver/README.md

 ![newBoard_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/New%20Board%20(5).JPG)

 Here are a couple of photos of the project built on a protoboard before the printed circuit boards were made.
 The pushbutton enables or disables the WiFi.
-I did not use a PIR.
-The toggle switch turns the displays on and off.
+The toggle switch selects what is shown on the first OLED display and also turns the displays on and off.

 ![intBack_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/InteriorBack.JPG)